Gated – Gateway Routing Daemon: A Comprehensive Technical Guide

 The "brain" of gated.
 It:

-• Selects the best route based on administrative distance and metrics.
+- Selects the best route based on preference values and protocol metrics.

 4. Kernel Interface#